 The Audio/Video Component Archive was started in May 2000, when the internet was a much emptier place.
-Info on 80's (and, already, 90's) HiFi was extremely scarce and I saw an opportunity to start the first, well, "virtual museum?" for old HiFi equipment.
-That's how I think of it, anyway.
-Everything has moved onto smartphones.
+Info on 80's (and, already, 90's) HiFi was extremely scarce and I saw an opportunity to start the first, I suppose, "virtual museum" for old HiFi equipment.
+Mainstream audio has moved onto smartphones.
 The average Joe isn't looking for a 5-Disc Carousel to go with his Stereo Receiver anymore, but there are still new products for enthusiasts.
-My goal is to cover everything "From Beta to Blu-ray", or 1976 thru 2020.
+My goal is to cover everything "From Beta to Blu-ray", or 1976 thru 2009.
 Betamax was the first mass-market video format, and Blu-ray was the last before online streaming took over.
-By 2020, new players were in decline.
+2009 was the first Blu-ray lineup after it won the format war against HD DVD.

 This database is still a work in progress.
 The gear you're looking for might not be in here yet, or their listings might not be finished.
 Perhaps you're wondering what it's all supposed to look like when it's done.
 (Ha ha!
 When it's done...)